 Podcast: In addition to the year-end tips below, you can also listen to our interview of this author on general financial planning for restricted stock and RSUs.

-Year-end planning this year for company stock holdings or exposure probably should continue to focus on traditional tax-planning and asset-diversification concepts.
-However, individual planning priorities may also be based on your position at the company (key executive or salaried employee) and the amount of compensation payable to you in stock.
-With more long-term incentive awards that become payable only if performance metrics are earned, you may be less able to control the timing of equity-based compensation than in the past.
+Year-end planning for company stock holdings or stock unit exposure should continue to focus on traditional tax-planning and asset-diversification concepts.
+Individual planning priorities may be based on your position at the company (key executive, salaried employee, consultant or director) and the amount of compensation payable in stock.
+With more long-term incentive (LTI) awards that become payable only if performance metrics are earned, you may be less able to control the timing of equity-based compensation than in the past.
+Tax-law changes and the elimination of IRC §162(m), subject to a grandfathering provision, could affect awards this year, as well.
 Here are some issues to consider.

 Review stock option exercise strategy.
-If you hold in-the-money stock options that are scheduled to expire in the near future, e.g. by the end of this year or next, or if you anticipate terminating your employment in the near future, you should review whether it makes sense to exercise valuable options before year-end.
-For NQSOs, the manner of exercise (cash, stock swap, or cashless) should be reviewed, along with how required tax withholding will be paid (share withholding or cash).
-The Tax Cuts & Jobs Act (TCJA) slightly reduced the federal tax-withholding rates for supplemental income, including income recognized upon the exercise of NQSOs.
-The rate is now 22% (but 37% for yearly income in excess of $1 million).
-You should check whether your company uses these rates or allows an election for additional withholding.
-Any tax analysis also should consider Social Security, Medicare, and state taxes.
+If you hold "in the money" stock options that are scheduled to expire in the near future, e.g. by the end of 2019 or 2020, or if you anticipate terminating your employment in the near future, you should review whether it makes sense to exercise valuable options before year-end.
+For NQSOs, the manner of exercise (cash, stock swap, or cashless) should be reviewed, along with how required tax withholding will be paid (in shares or in cash).
 For incentive stock options, the manner and timing of exercise should be considered, along with alternative minimum tax (AMT) considerations.
-This could lead to a plan to exercise ISOs before year-end due to adjustments by the TCJA in how the AMT is calculated.
+This could lead to a plan to exercise ISOs in 2019 or 2020 due to adjustments in how the AMT is now calculated.

 Deferral of RSUs or other stock-based compensation.
-Deferral could be a tax-savings planning tool, it but comes with risk.
-If your employer allows you to defer RSUs, performance share units, or other stock-denominated compensation, you should review the timing and procedure for making a valid deferral election.
+This could be a tax-savings planning tool, it but comes with some risk.
+If your employer allows you to defer RSUs, performance share units (PSUs), or other stock-denominated compensation, you should review the timing and procedure for making a valid deferral election.
 Under IRC Section 409A, this procedure may be part of, or separate from, the company's election window for the deferral of salary and bonuses—which typically is in the 4th quarter.
 You should also review whether any deferrals must remain denominated in company stock units, which is common due to the more favorable accounting treatment to the company, or whether you have a choice in the crediting rate for any amounts deferred.
-You also may have an opportunity to decide the timing of distributions with respect to current-year deferrals.
+You also may have an opportunity to decide the timing of distributions for current-year deferrals.

 401(k) and ESPP planning.
 Many companies are now limiting or prohibiting elective deferrals into a company stock account.
-If company stock is an available investment choice in your 401(k) plan, year-end can be a good time to review your overall asset allocation and risk strategy.
+If company stock is an available investment option in your 401(k) plan, year-end can be a good time to review your overall asset allocation and risk strategy.
 If your company matches your contributions in company stock, you should have an opportunity to move that match into other investments available under the plan.
 This should be reviewed.
-If your company offers a broad-based employee stock purchase plan (ESPP), review the amount of any purchase-price discount and when offering periods commence.
+If your company offers a broad-based employee stock purchase plan, review the amount of any purchase price discount and when offering periods commence.
 If you don't receive stock-based compensation, an ESPP can be your opportunity to acquire stock, often at a discount, through convenient payroll deductions.

 Executives contemplating transitions to new employers or to retirement during the year ahead should consider the impact of the transition on the potential after-tax value of their employer stock awards—especially as a new tax year approaches with so much value dependent not only on personal income and investment tax rates but also on estate and corporate taxation as well.